 - 1. Faculty members shall apply for their own promotion or for Salary Transfer.
 Applications shall be made on the prescribed application forms, which shall be consistent with the terms of this Agreement, and forwarded to the office of the applicant's Dean, together with copies of all necessary and relevant documentation.
 It shall be the responsibility of the Dean to produce copies of this material for members of the FPC.
-Applicants are, however, expected to provide sufficient copies of the materials described in Article 5.12.F.3. below, which are to be sent to their external evaluators. - 2.
-By September 30 the candidate shall provide a letter of intent to apply including the names of their nominees to the committee pursuant to Article 5.3.F and the names of three external referees pursuant to Article 5.12.E.1.
-The applicant may also include a list of people he or she does not want considered as referees. - 3.
-By November 30, the applicant shall provide to the Dean a promotion dossier, which contains a teaching SRC and service dossier, as described in Article 5.8 C, D and E respectively, except that teaching assessments (where available) and the Faculty Course Surveys (Appendix F) need only be provided for the last five years.
+Applicants are, however, expected to provide sufficient copies of the materials described in Article 5A.13.F.2. below, which are to be sent to their external evaluators. - 2.
+By September 30, the applicant shall provide to the Dean a promotion dossier, which contains a teaching SRC and service dossier, as described in Article 5A.8 C, D and E respectively, except that teaching assessments (where available) and the Faculty Course Surveys (Appendix F) need only be provided for the last five years.
 The applicant shall include an additional three copies of SRC works he or she wishes to have sent to external reviewers.
-In addition the applicant should include an overview including, but not limited to, the following documents: - a) Table of Contents of the dossier; - b) Curriculum vitae, covering the member's entire professional career, in an approved University format;
+The applicant shall also provide the names of their nominee to the committee pursuant to Article 5A.3.F and the names of three external referees pursuant to Article 5A.13.E.1.
+The applicant may also include a list of people he or she does not want considered as referees.
+In addition the applicant should include an overview including, but not limited to, the following documents: - a) Table of Contents of the dossier; - b) Curriculum vitae, covering the member's entire professional career, in an approved University format; - c) The member's annual reports for the last five years; - 3.
+A candidate for promotion has the right to address the FPC before his or her case is considered.